FAQ¶

 astrodynamics-mcp stdio as a subprocess and speaks MCP over its

-specific reason otherwise.
+a specific reason otherwise.

 Streamable HTTP is for remote agents — pipelines, hosted services,